Telcred/blink/README.md

      ![Logo and Heading](assets/readme/logo.png)

 - __The Information Section__
-   - This section allows users to understand what the event does and their meaning.
+   - This section allows users to understand what the application does and the meaning of the orange dots.
  ![Information ](assets/readme/info.png)

 - __User Interaction Area__

-   - In this section there are three fields for users to interact:
+  - Depending on the circumstances, the users can make ajustments to the display.
+There are three controlls for this purpose:

-        - Users can change color of the background, between dark and light mode.
+    - Users can change the color of the map background, between dark and light mode.
     - Users can change the size of the dots being displayed, between size 1 and size 20.
     - Users can change the appearance duration for the dots, between 1 and 10.
+A smaller value makes dots dissapare quicker.
-    - The fields are set to automatic responds and shows users the immediately effect without pressing ant additional buttons.
+  - The fields are set to automatic responds and shows users the immediately effect without pressing any additional buttons.
  ![User Interaction](assets/readme/userinteraction.png)

 ## Technologies Used